 We have several divisions within the Kansas Counseling Association for your specific interests or your career areas.
 Many counselors throughout the state of Kansas are involved in the nine different divisions which all also have their own boards, by-laws, policies, and events.
 We encourage all counselors to get involved!

-Kansas Association for Counselor Education and Supervision (KACES) is organized to provide leadership in promoting professional standards in the preparation and supervision of counselors.
+Kansas Association for Counselor Education and Supervision (KACES) emphasizes the need for quality education and supervision of counselors for all work settings.

 Kansas Mental Health Counselors Association (KMHCA) is an interdisciplinary division dedicated to maintaining and improving the quality of mental health counseling.